Leveraging Audio and Text Modalities in Mental Health: A Study of LLMs Performance: Related Work

 In most studies utilizing the DAIC-WOZ dataset\cite{Gratch2014TheDA}, researchers leverage various modalities, such as text, audio, and video, to provide a comprehensive analysis of psychological states.
 Each modality offers distinct insights: text data can reveal linguistic patterns, audio can capture speech characteristics, and video can provide visual cues.
 Depending on the study's objectives, researchers may focus on a single modality or combine multiple ones to capture a more holistic view of the participant's mental health.
 The following figure (Figure \ref{fig:rw-fig}) represents the workflow of most studies written on the DAIC-WOZ dataset, illustrating how these modalities are processed and integrated for prediction tasks.

-To process these modalities, researchers employ techniques from machine learning (ML), deep learning (DL), and increasingly, large language models (LLMs).
-ML methods are often used for structured data and straightforward predictions, as detailed in Section \ref{ML}, while DL techniques, like neural networks, can handle unstructured data such as raw audio or video, as detailed in Section \ref{DL}.
-LLMs are particularly useful for analyzing text data, as they can understand and generate human language in a context-aware manner, making them highly effective for assessing linguistic and semantic features within mental health interviews, as detailed in Section\ref{LLM}.
+To process these modalities, researchers employ techniques from machine learning (ML), deep learning (DL), and increasingly, LLMs.
+ML methods are often used for structured data and straightforward predictions, as detailed in Section \ref{ML}.
+At the same time, DL techniques, like neural networks, can handle unstructured data such as raw audio or video, as detailed in Section \ref{DL}.
+LLMs are particularly useful for analyzing text data, as they can understand and generate human language in a context-aware manner, making them highly effective for assessing linguistic and semantic features within mental health interviews, as detailed in Section \ref{LLM}.

-Combining modalities is common practice to enhance prediction accuracy and robustness.
+Combining modalities is a common practice to enhance prediction accuracy and robustness.
 By integrating information from text, audio, and video, models can capture a broader spectrum of emotional and behavioral signals, leading to more reliable and nuanced assessments.
 This multimodal approach allows the model to compensate for the weaknesses of individual modalities and strengthen its ability to detect mental health conditions.

-The goal of these approaches is typically to predict either a binary classification (e.g., whether a participant is depressed or not) or to provide a severity score for conditions like depression or PTSD. multimodal systems combined with advanced ML, DL, and LLM techniques help deliver more accurate and comprehensive predictions, ultimately improving mental health diagnostics.
+The goal of these approaches is typically to predict either a binary classification (e.g., whether a participant is depressed or not) or to provide a severity score for conditions like depression or PTSD.
+Multimodal systems combined with advanced ML, DL, and LLM techniques help deliver more accurate and comprehensive predictions, ultimately improving mental health diagnostics.

 All the scores presented in Table \ref{tab:1} are reported on the DAIC-WOZ dataset, except for those that explicitly mention the E-DAIC dataset.